All Children's Classes Registration

 For Children’s Seasonal Workshops click here

-Young children are natural artists.
+Children will learn basic skills using a variety of media with instructor Alice Dickey.
 This class focuses on seeing and finding joy in artistic expression.
-Famous artists and their styles are introduced to children through experimenting and exploring.
-Children learn to discover and accept their own style while staying curious and learning new, bolder forms of media.
+Famous artists and their styles are introduced and explored.
+Techniques will include drawing, painting, mixed-media collage and more.
+Children learn to discover and accept their own style while staying curious and learning new forms of media.
+All supplies included.

 Drawing for Scaredy Cats, Tuesdays 6-8 pm, 13+ to adult, $100/5 weeks